AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

 By using a feature branch, you can make code changes without affecting the code in the `main` branch or interfering with other contributors as they make changes.

-## When should you use a feature branch?
+### When should you use a feature branch?

-Every time you make a new addition or modify existing code, you will want to create a _new_ feature branch.
+Every time you make a new addition or modify existing code, you should create a _new_ feature branch.

 Every pull request should contain changes made in a _single_ feature branch.
 This means you will create a new feature branch for every new pull request you plan to file.

 ## Overview of working with branches in OpenScPCA

-- When you are working on your own analyses or proposing a change to the main code base, create a feature branch from the `main` branch of your fork.
+- When you are working on your own analyses or proposing a change to the main code base, create a feature branch from the `main` branch of the `AlexsLemonade/OpenScPCA-analysis` repository.
     - Haven't forked yet?
 Please see the documentation on [how to create your fork](../../technical-setup/fork-the-repo.md).
 - [Commit](STUB_LINK to making commits) any changes that you make to that feature branch.
 - [Push](STUB_LINK for pushing to origin) your commits to your origin repository, i.e. your fork on GitHub.com